Article

 What Happened

-The Department of Homeland Security has terminated Temporary Protected Status for Yemen.
-The termination notice was published in the Federal Register on February 13, 2026.
-TPS benefits will end 60 days later — making the effective termination date April 14, 2026.
+On February 13, 2026, Secretary of Homeland Security Kristi Noem announced the termination of Temporary Protected Status for Yemen.
+The formal termination notice was published in the Federal Register on March 3, 2026 (FR 2026-04179), setting the effective termination date as May 4, 2026.

 This is not an extension or a court-ordered stay.
 Unlike the recent Haiti TPS court stay, there is currently no court order blocking this termination.
-When the effective date arrives, affected employees will lose their TPS-based work authorization.
+When May 4, 2026 arrives, affected employees will lose their TPS-based work authorization.

 Who Is Affected